CBS7 FIRST ALERT Forecast for Thursday, July 27th, 2023

 Not as hot but still hot...

-Temperatures look to hang around the upper 90s into next week but a bigger pattern change may be on the horizon late next week.
+Temperatures look to hang around the upper 90s into the triple digits next week, but we will keep y’all posted on any changes that may accompany this pattern change.
 Stay Tuned!

 Copyright 2023 KOSA.
 All rights reserved.